Project Management Processes

-The Project Management Institute (PMI) has made it one of their prerogatives to refine the project management process into a science.
-Consequently, the project process set out in the PMI’s PMBOK Guide has become the standard procedure for organising projects.
+The Project Management Institute (PMI) has made it one of their aims to refine the project management process into a science.
+Consequently, the project process set out in the PMI’s PMBOK Guide has become the standard procedure for organising projects in many industries.

 The PMBOK Guide, or Guide to the Project Management Body of Knowledge, is a comprehensive handbook compiled and published by the Project Management Institute.